 25. Rough-legged Hawk

 Rough-legged hawks are astoundingly 1 of only 5 raptors in North America that migrate entirely.
 They are known to undertake long water crossings of up to 100km in one stretch.
-Whilst hunting for prey, they have the ability to hover in place whilst searching the area below.
+Whilst hunting for prey, they can hover in place whilst searching the area below.

 Learn More: Hawk Mountain